kevonc/kevoncheung.com/content/articles/20160502-life-mottos.md

 ---
-title: "7 life mottos I live by"
+title: 7 life mottos I live by
-date: "2016-05-02"
+date: '2016-05-02'
-category: "life-lessons"
+meta_description: ''
-meta_description: ""
+slug: life-mottos
-slug: "life-mottos"
+topic: life-lessons
 ---

 There are so many life mottos out there from all these famous people; for me, I believe everyone should have a personal set of life mottos and it is worth writing them down so we can remind ourselves from time to time.